 The animation at left marks the beginning of our utilization of the new generation of NOAA geostationary satellites.
 GOES-16 (east)

 delivers this "CONUS" view every five minutes, in 16 bands, as well as a "full disk" hemispheric view every 15 minutes.
-We will be
+At right is a composite nighttime brightness temperature form GOES-16 band 7.
+The link below the image leads to the daily archive.
+Please check back often for more new GOES-16 products!

 Explore our best images, animations and more at the Best of ESL page